Good days and bad days

 And thus, two very quiet, very private, potentially insidious questions surface: How much longer can I survive?
 And then – Is this it?

 The good, the bad, and the physician

 Frankly, as a very courageous woman I know says it best: “I am sick and tired of feeling sick and tired.”
 And I know I am more likely to feel cast adrift when the doctors I see, not necessarily of my choosing, run a few routine tests and say “oh you’re fine,” and are otherwise unresponsive.
 Or, if I describe nearly any ache or pain, they recommend an SSRI.

 The fact is, I have no major diseases, I am relatively healthy, and for that I am enormously grateful.
 But I do have a medically diagnosed sleep disorder which has been wreaking havoc with my body for many months.
 Medications (apparently) need to be rotated in order to deal with this condition.
 And my one little magical medication has not been changed in 10 years.

-But the fact that I am dismissed by a young doctor (who re-prescribed the same med), and clearly assumed me to be a middle-aged woman suffering from depression due to being out of work, oh – and possibly hormonal – is galling, outrageous, and infuriatingly common.
+The fact that I am dismissed by a young doctor (who re-prescribed the same med), and clearly assumed me to be a middle-aged woman suffering from depression due to being out of work, oh – and possibly hormonal – is galling, outrageous, and infuriating.
+It is also infuriatingly common.
 This is exactly what I went through 15 years ago, and 14 years ago, and 12 years ago – and so on – until a very fine physician put some pieces together and had a diagnosis for me shortly thereafter, which literally gave me my life back.
-A life that was disappearing at the time, and terrifyingly so, as both my (then) husband and a series of doctors said “oh you’re fine, you’re under stress, it’s all in your head.”
+A life that was disappearing at the time, and terrifyingly so, as both my (then) husband and a series of other medicos continued their chorus of “you’re fine, you’re under stress, it’s all in your head.”

 Physicians for wellness